 But have you contemplated exactly why this is?
-Why is the problem growing and what started it?
+Why is the problem growing, and what started it?
 How can the situation change?

-The Rules has been around for several years, but there are two pertinent clips released on YouTube in 2013 and 2014, that give detailed, yet very easy to understand explanations as to why most of us live hand to mouth every week.
+The Rules has been around for several years, but there are two pertinent clips released on YouTube in 2013 and 2014, that give detailed yet very easy to understand explanations as to why most of us live hand-to-mouth every week.

-In one of their 2013 YouTube clips, Global Wealth Inequality is explained.
+In one of their YouTube clips, Global Wealth Inequality is explained.
 In another, Our Land, Our Business, published in 2014, explains the world bankers and corporations ‘special rights’ that have taken over the global economy, thus inflating their wealth to create the inequality we face today.

 Global Wealth Inequality explains the repercussions of the great wealth divide.
-Drawing attention away from the US, it focuses on the international scales, noting the divide is at critical levels everywhere, not just in America.
+Drawing attention away from the US, it focuses on the international scales, noting the divide is at critical levels everywhere, and not just in America.